Blessseddeveloper6/se-assignment-1-setting-up-your-developer-environment-Blessseddeveloper6/README.md

 #Deliverables:
 - Document detailing the setup process with step-by-step instructions and screenshots where necessary.
+<a href= "https://docs.google.com/document/d/1fAq2941IFaAC5rQiKUwsIXmBtLBFSXosqufHcsRleZM/edit?usp=sharing">Documents showingbthe step-by-step istructions and screenshots</a>
 - A GitHub repository containing a sample project initialized with Git and any necessary configuration files (e.g., .gitignore).
 - A reflection on the challenges faced during setup and strategies employed to overcome them.
+The challenges faced during the installation were mainly on the process of installing Dart, MySQL and Flutter but thanks to the teachings, I was able to overcome them and download them.

 #Submission:
 Submit your document and GitHub repository link through the designated platform or email to the instructor by the specified deadline.